My Perfect Pet Dog Food earns the Advisor’s top rating of 5 stars.

 |Estimated Nutrient Content|

-The first two ingredients in this dog food are turkey and chicken.
-Turkey and chicken are considered “the clean combination of flesh and skin… derived from the parts or whole carcasses” of turkey or chicken.2
+The first ingredient is turkey thigh.
+Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.2

-The fourth ingredient is salmon.
+The fifth ingredient is salmon.
 Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The fifth ingredient is spinach.
+The sixth ingredient is spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score3 of 91.

 From here, the list goes on to include a number of other items.